-When you have a lost wallet you need to act fast before the money starts dissapearing or appearing on your credit card statments.
+When you have a lost wallet, you must act fast before the money disappears or appears on your credit card statements.

-Mrs CBB has had two stolen wallets in her time and the second one had all of her identification and many credit cards.
+Mrs. CBB has had two stolen wallets over the years; the second had all her identification and many credit cards.

-She realized right away that her wallet was stolen and frantically started making phone calls.
+She immediately realized that her wallet had been stolen and started making phone calls.

-She was hardly able to talk or breath when calling her bank and credit card companies and it was difficult for customer service to assist her.
+She could hardly talk or breathe when calling her bank and credit card companies, and it was difficult for customer service to assist her.

-Sadly, with-in hours her credit cards were used multiple times but because she made the phone calls to report her lost wallet she didn’t have to pay for the purchases.
+Sadly, within hours her credit cards were used multiple times, but she didn’t have to pay for the purchases because she made the phone calls to report her lost wallet.

-It’s important when applying for a Canadian credit card to ask whether you are covered in the event of fraudlent use of your card.
+When applying for a Canadian credit card, ask whether you are covered in the event of fraudulent card use.

-Below are important steps you should take if you have a stolen or lost wallet in Canada.
+Below are essential steps to take if you have a stolen or lost wallet in Canada.